econumo/econumo-backend/README.md

 </p>

 <p align="center">
-    A getting started guide to self-hosting <a href="https://econumo.com/" target="_blank">Econumo</a>
+    A getting started guide to self-hosting <a href="https://econumo.com/" target="_blank">Econumo CE</a>
 </p>

 ---

 ## Description

-This is the main backend repository for Econumo, containing the backend for [Econumo One](https://econumo.com/docs/edition/).
+This is the main backend repository for Econumo, containing the backend for [Econumo CE](https://econumo.com/docs/edition/).
 The backend is built using PHP, Symfony, and SQLite.

 ## Contribution